zephyrproject-rtos/zephyr/doc/kernel_v2/other/event_logger.rst

 * :c:func:`sys_k_event_logger_get_wait()`
 * :c:func:`sys_k_event_logger_get_wait_timeout()`

 The above functions specify various ways to retrieve a event message and to copy it to the provided buffer.
 When the buffer size is smaller than the message, the function will return an error.
 All three functions retrieve messages via a FIFO method.
 The :literal:`wait` and :literal:`wait_timeout` functions allow the caller to pend until a new message is logged, or until the timeout expires.

 Enabling/disabling event recording
 **********************************

 If KERNEL_EVENT_LOGGER_DYNAMIC is enabled, following functions must be checked for dynamically enabling/disabling event recording at runtime:

 * :cpp:func:`sys_k_event_logger_set_mask()`
 * :cpp:func:`sys_k_event_logger_get_mask()`
-* :cpp:func:`sys_k_event_logger_set_monitor_mask()`
-* :cpp:func:`sys_k_event_logger_get_monitor_mask()`

 Each mask bit corresponds to the corresponding event ID (mask is starting at bit 1 not bit 0).

 More details are provided in function description.

 Timestamp
 *********

 The timestamp used by the kernel event logger is 32-bit LSB of platform HW timer (for example Lakemont APIC timer for Quark SE).
 This timer period is very small and leads to timestamp wraparound happening quite often (e.g. every 134s for Quark SE).

 see :option:`CONFIG_SYS_CLOCK_HW_CYCLES_PER_SEC`

 This wraparound must be considered when analyzing kernel event logger data and care must be taken when tickless idle is enabled and sleep duration can exceed maximum HW timer value.

-Timestamp used by the kernel event logger can be customized by enabling following option:
+Timestamp used by the kernel event logger can be customized by enabling following option: :option:`CONFIG_KERNEL_EVENT_LOGGER_CUSTOM_TIMESTAMP`
-:option:`CONFIG_KERNEL_EVENT_LOGGER_CUSTOM_TIMESTAMP`

-In case this option is enabled, a callback function returning a 32-bit timestamp must be provided to the kernel event logger by calling the following function at runtime:
+In case this option is enabled, a callback function returning a 32-bit timestamp must be provided to the kernel event logger by calling the following function at runtime: :cpp:func:`sys_k_event_logger_set_timer()`
-:cpp:func:`sys_k_event_logger_set_timer()`

 Message Formats
 ***************